Gowtham-su/Gowtham-su/README.md

 Excel for data cleaning and reporting

-Power BI for creating dynamic dashboards
+Power BI & Tableau for creating dynamic dashboards

 Python for data analysis and automation